 Use of Estimates - The preparation of the consolidated financial statements in conformity with accounting principles generally accepted in the United States of America requires management of the Hospital to make assumptions, estimates, and judgments that affect the amounts reported in the financial statements, including the notes thereto, and related disclosures of commitments and contingencies, if any.
-The Hospital considers critical accounting policies to be those that require more significant judgments and estimates in the preparation of its consolidated financial statements, including the following: recognition of net patient service revenue, which includes contractual allowances; recorded value of investments; provisions for bad debts; estimated third party payor settlements; and reserves for losses and expenses related to health care professional and general liability.
+The Hospital considers critical accounting policies to be those that require more significant judgments and estimates in the preparation of its consolidated financial statements, including the following: recognition of net patient service revenue, which includes contractual allowances; recorded value of investments; provisions for bad debts; and estimated third party payor settlements.
 Management relies on historical experience and other assumptions believed to be reasonable in making its judgment and estimates.
 Actual results could differ materially from those estimates.